maxcroasdale/maxcroasdale.github.io/content/posts/oct-2023/down-loo-final.md

 feature_image_alt:

 ---
-No longer the worse toilet in Jacobean England.
+No longer the worst toilet in Jacobean England.

 ![](/images/5771.jpeg)